xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 ## Build

 Represents a version of a software product, which the development team hands over to the testing team for testing purposes.
-A build also consists of one or more **Test Case**
+A build also consists of one or more **Test Cases**.

 **Usage**